Skip to content

 1. Unzip the beirut.zip theme file.

-2. In your Ghost admin, click the settings icon ( ) at the bottom of the left-hand side.
+2. In Ghost admin, click the settings icon ( ) at the bottom left.

 3. Go to Advanced > Labs.

-5. From the Routes section, click Upload routes YAML button.
+5. In the Routes section, click Upload routes YAML.

-6. Select and upload the routes.yaml file inside the theme folder.
+6. Select the routes.yaml file in the theme folder and upload it.

 Upload a routes file in Ghost